White Paper and Research

 • Children experienced increased joviality.

 These results suggest that investing in resources in these families may help improve relationships and facilitate efforts to stay engaged in the cancer battle.
-For all full copy of the results and accompanying white paper, please click here.
+For a full copy of the results and accompanying white paper, please click here.

 APOS

-Cancer Families’ Intentional Respite Experience, Family Dynamics and Positive Outlook.
-A link to Natalie’s presentation can be found here.
+A link to the presentation can be found here.

 ASCO